Refine by

 What is diabetic neuropathy?
 The most common complication of diabetes is neuropathy, which is nerve damagecaused by high blood sugar.
 Most neuropathy affects the legs, hands and feet and usually presents as numbness, pain or tingling.
 Diabetic neuropathy can also seriously impact the heart, blood vessels, digestive system and the kidneys.
 Symptoms can range from mild discomfort to extreme pain. ...

-Predicting Treatment Success Transcutaneous vagus nerve stimulation (tVNS) has recently emerged as a promising treatment for depression and an effective mood enhancer, showing benefits over similar treatments including traditional vagus nerve stimulation (VNS) which is invasive and costly. tVNS targets the auricular branch of ...
+Predicting Treatment Success Transcutaneous vagus nerve stimulation (tVNS) has recently emerged as a promising treatment for depression and an effective mood enhancer, showing benefits over similar treatments including traditional vagus nerve stimulation (VNS) which is invasive and costly. tVNS targets the auricular branch of the vagus nerve and works by applying a small electrical stimulation ...

 Highlights of Research A clinical study investigated transcutaneous vagus nerve stimulation (tVNS).
-Results indicate tVNS stimulates afferent fibers of the vagus nerve; and, that tVNS enhances creativity performance in divergent thinking. ...
+Results indicate tVNS stimulates afferent fibers of the vagus nerve; and, that tVNS enhances creativity performance in divergent thinking.
+Divergent thinking is a thought process or methodology that is used to generate creative ideas by exploring a number of possible solutions to a problem. ...

 What is CRPS Complex regional pain syndrome, formerly RSD, is a rare but extremely complex and serious pain condition.
 While it might only affect about 200,000 people in the United States, those who suffer from it experience excruciating pain and often debilitating side effects.
 There is no cure yet, but there are multiple treatment options offering varying degrees of relief.
 CRPS can cause ...